varenya/elpsykongroo/content/blog/underappreciated-skills-of-dev/index.md

 > Boring is good.

+> “Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better. - Edser W. Dijkstra”

 And whenever ***simplicity*** is mentioned in software I try and include this talk from **Rich Hickey**:

 [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/)